 D' L T 5 ::: 5: Risk Type Description of risk / Management of risk / Recent developments uncertainty uncertainty Commercial Our new products do not gain traction in the market due to insufficient investment in product development, limited market opportunity, they Operating and capital expenditure are budgeted to include investment to support product development.
 We maintain strong relationships Arqiva remains in dialogue with customers and other stakeholders such as government and Ofcom or developments and opportunities in the markets. do not meet customer needs or have an unsustainable cost base ultimately impacting growth and longevity of the business. with our customers and engage with them in the development and product discovery phase of new products.
 The product development process is performed in The continued focus of the Broadcast 2040+ initiative seeks to safeguard the terrestrial TV and radio broadcast products that underpin the core business of Arqiva and secure the longevity of these contracts.
-There is a risk of alternative competing technologies leading to a faster move towards non-linear services and more increments (e.g. 3 months) with checkpoints after each increment to ensure market and technology assumptions still hold.
+There is a risk of alternative competing technologies leading to a faster move towards nonlinear services and more increments (e.g. 3 months) with checkpoints after each increment to ensure market and technology assumptions still hold.
 The annual budget includes investment to support product development. competition from alternative providers leading to non-renewal of contracts for radio, TV and connectivity services.
 Arqiva acts to engage with any relevant Government or regulatory process which might impact Arqiva's business areas in response to the development of alternative or competing technologies.
 Arqiva has successfully launched new products in the year for Arqade and Arqplex technologies to diversify product offerings, with new customers already contracted.
 New product development is continuing to support customers evolve their business and respond to changing Customer demand and ability to pay reduces due to high inflation impacts as well as listening trends, Arqiva's commercial teams engage with customers around pricing and ability to pay and around renewal of services.
-Prices vary in response to these discussions which reflect market conditions e.g. with media customers on the Arqiva remains in dialogue with relevant stakeholders including Government and regulators to include any changes to licences, spectrum or around the future of the PSB including the BBC Charter faster migration to nonlinear and IP delivered services or structural changes to the broadcast market seeing players exit or consolidate to fewer DTT channels resulting in lower cash flows for the Group multiplexes Arqiva operates on DTT or DAB and through its use of transponder capacity.
-Arqiva seeks to support the industry in instances where changes could undermine the long-term demand or ability to pay.
+Prices vary in response to these discussions which reflect market conditions e.g. with media customers on the Arqiva remains in dialogue with relevant stakeholders including Government and regulators to include any changes to licences, spectrum or around the future of the PSB including the BBC Charter faster migration to nonlinear and IP delivered services or structural changes to the broadcast market seeing players exit or consolidate to fewer DTT channels resulting in lower cash flows for the Group existing services and increasing volatility.